 At 2019’s SDCC Marvel Studios panel, Kevin Feige officially laid out the plans for the next series of films and Disney+ shows through November 2021.
 The first film on the schedule is the solo outing for Scarlett Johansson’s super spy, Black Widow.
 Black Widow was originally supposed to premiere on May 1, 2020, kicking off Marvel’s Phase 4 slate.
-Due to the coronavirus, however, it has been pushed forward to May 7, 2021.
+The film will officially debut in theaters and on Disney+ on July 9.

 Who is in the cast?

 As is the case with most MCU films, Black Widow has managed to assemble a pretty epic cast.
 David Harbour (Stranger Things) is playing Alexei Shostakov, also known as the Red Guardian.
 Florence Pugh (Midsommar, Little Women) is playing Yelena Belova, another famous Black Widow who shares a history with Natasha.
 O-T Fagbenle (The Handmaid’s Tale) is playing Mason.
 We have no clarity yet on which Marvel character that is, but he could be playing SHIELD agent Rick Mason.
 Rachel Weisz (The Favourite) is playing Melina Vostokoff, who is also known as Iron Maiden in the comics.

 It was confirmed at SDCC that Black Widow is set after 2016’s Captain America: Civil War, when Natasha is on the run from the government following the clash over the Sokovia Accords.
 That will lead her to reunite with her “first family” (Yelena, Alexei, and Melina.)
 And she’ll attempt to wipe out some of that lingering red from her ledger in the form of her haunted past.